SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sleeptimer/readme.md

 Refer instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. Sets the board state of LED1 to on and off after 5 sec and then configured for periodic blink rate of 400 ms.
+2. Sets the board state of LED to on and off after 5 sec and then configured for periodic blink rate of 400 ms.
-3. LED1 should blink on WPK base board and prints should come on console.
+3. LED should blink on WPK base board and prints should come on console.

    ![Figure: Introduction](resources/readme/output.png)